Lilla-Kavecsanszki/EarthAlchemyNaturals/README.md

 ### F35 Site Engine Optimization (SEO)

+In this website, a B2C (Business-to-Consumer) e-commerce model is employed, which involves selling products directly to customers.
+The customers make single online payments to complete their purchases.

-In this project, several measures were taken to tackle SEO.
+In the project several measures were taken to tackle SEO.
 These measures includes the incorporation of related keywords and phrases as follows:

 - "description" and "keyword" meta tags in the html
 - relevant site title and well informed, trustworthy page contents (especially, the About Us and Herbs pages) to help ranking